 In the test kitchen, someone said it tasted just like takeout dan dan noodles and that it would be great company for a beer and some bad television.
 That’s pretty much the best compliment ever.
 We too love the way the tangy dan dan sauce clings to the noodles, and the contrast of the crisp, clean bok choy with all those savory flavors.
 No, we haven’t lost the ability to shove a bunch of ramen noodles in our face, but it’s tasty enough that we tried to put the brakes on and enjoy it like the grown-ups we (sometimes) are.

-Our tips: This recipe was written with pandemic kitchens in mind.
-You can use any kind of ground meat — or even a plant-based meat, like Beyond Meat.
+Our tips: You can use any kind of ground meat in place of the pork — or even a plant-based meat, like Beyond Meat.
 Similarly, just about any green will do in place of the bok choy.
 Also, if you’re cooking for one or two, portion the peanut sauce and pork ahead of time, stir in just what you need for dinner, and save the leftovers for another night.

 For the noodle sauce:

 ¼ cup creamy peanut butter

 3 Tbsp rice vinegar

 2 Tbsp chile oil